-After spending a relaxing four days with the family in Sydney it was time to pack up again and begin the next leg of our trip.
+After spending a relaxing few days with the family in Sydney it was time to pack up again and drive over the Blue Mountains.

 We ventured further a field today and drove out to Taronga Western Plains Zoo.
 There we walked the 6km trail looking and learning about the animals that live there.
 The Meerkats being my favourites and Ivan the Cheetahs.

-We then decided to drive to Dundullimal Homestead not far from the Zoo.
-Dundullimal Homestead is a 1840s pioneer homestead that was built on the traditional lands of the people of the Wiradjuri Nation.
+After our morning at the Zoo we drove to Dundullimal Homestead.
+It is a 1840s pioneer homestead that was built on the traditional lands of the people of the Wiradjuri Nation.
 Dundullimal is a Wiradjuri word meaning “thunderstorm” or “hailstorm”.
 I found it a particularly beautiful place to visit which is now owned by the National Trust of Australia (NSW).

 6th of June

 That night it was 4.6 degrees and felt like 1.3 degrees especially in our Pop-up caravan.
-Lots of bedding tonight, sleep well all.
+Lots of bedding that tonight.

-Blue skies warm days and cold nights with bougainvilleas of all colours in flower now.
+Saturday brought blue skies and a warm day with bougainvilleas of all colours in bloom.
 Today was my birthday and we celebrated it with a pair of opal earrings and a fine dinner at Bruno’s.

-Monday was a glorious sunny day.
-The first of the scandal weather.
-We followed the map above out the this opal mining community in the scrub.
+Monday was a glorious sunny day too.
+We followed the map above out the this opal mining communities in the scrub The Grawin, Glengarry and The Sheepyards.
 One can’t but admire the tenacity of these people that life out here all year round.
-As you can see the Club is full of character and is a true Club so you have to sign in as you do for all Clubs.
+As you can see the The Grawin Club is full of character and is a true Club so we signed in as you do for all Clubs.
 The meal was great and served by friendly people.
-I think that’s what I will go away with most from here as to how friendly and easy going everyone is here and at Lightning Ridge.
+One of my lasting memories of this place and Lightning Ridge is how friendly and easy going everyone, nothing is ant trouble.

-Happy Hour that night put on by our hosts at Lightning Ridge Holiday Park, is a great way to catch up with others and their recommendations for our trip we leave here.
+Happy Hour that night put on by the owners at Lightning Ridge Holiday Park, was a great and super way to catch up with others and hear their recommendations and share travel tales.
 We then went to the Artesian Bore Baths for a hot dip before bed.